Last updated on February 23rd, 2021 at 12:39 pm

 Best kayaking in Southeast Florida

-Favorite kayak spot: Fisheating Creek in Palmdale.
-This gorgeous, wild, winding river is well-known in Florida, but can only be paddled when water levels are high enough.
+Terrific but only for a limited season: Fisheating Creek in Palmdale.
+This gorgeous, wild, winding river is well-known in Florida, but can only be paddled when water levels are high enough, which is generally during the hot, buggy rainy season and during only a few weeks in the fall and early winter.
 This river through a pristine cypress forest belongs on the bucket list of those who love the Florida outdoors.
 Full story: Legendary Fisheating Creek : Kayak trail lives up to hype, but timing is everything

 Worth discovering: The St. Lucie River in Stuart is not a well-known kayaking destination — and it should be.
 It’s wild and gorgeous — a forest of old live oaks thick with airplants and Spanish moss.
 There are a few small islands that inspire the imagination and, after paddling about two hours, you reach a remote area where you can picnic and take a hike reachable only by boat.
 Full story: St. Lucie River: Beautiful kayak trail deserves discovery